In: life, truth, knowledge.

 - skepticism as an expression of questioning or doubt can be applied to any topic, such as politics, religion, or science

-Skepticism is the rejection of a knowledge that is not well supported by evidence, or the denial that knowledge exists at all based on a questioning of reality itself.
+Skepticism is the rejection of a knowledge that is not supported by solid evidence, or the denial that knowledge exists at all based on a questioning of reality itself.

 A few common types of skepticism: